LysandraBW/Tic-Tac-Toe-AI/README.md

 I configured the game so that you can easily play with a friend, a robot, or watch two robots compete against each other if you're into the gladiator scene.

-My code is also heavily documented (because I'd like to be able to come back and know what I was doing), so I hope it is understandable to anyone who may find themselves looking at the code.
+My code is also heavily commented/explained (because I'd like to be able to come back and know what I was doing), so I hope it is understandable to anyone who may find themselves looking at the code.

 Tips on how to improve my code is greatly appreciated!